 The Olde Pink House is located in the Habersham family home- a wealthy planter who was instrumental in the Revolutionary War.

 It also housed Georgia’s first bank.

-Try the “Southern Sushi” for starters (smoked shrimp and grits rolled in a coconut crusted nori), then for entree get the pecan crusted chicken breast, with collard greens and sweet potatoes drizzled in pecan vanilla butter (see a recurring theme?).
+Try the “Southern Sushi” for starters (smoked shrimp and grits rolled in coconut-crusted nori), then for entree get the pecan-crusted chicken breast, with collard greens and sweet potatoes drizzled in pecan vanilla butter (see a recurring theme?).

 You may also like our guide, where to eat in Charleston, SC.